Saturday, August 31, 2024

 Wednesday, August 21, 2024

-Pennsylvania LXV
+Pennsylvania XLV

 It is interesting to see the various ways artist represent or interpret our memories of Vietnam and our efforts there.